galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 The generated tool XML appears in the history after the ToolFactory is executed and the tool itself is installed in the `ToolFactory Generated Tools` submenu.
-Text on the form is all in the XML and it all comes from inputs to the ToolFactory form.
+Text on the form is specified in the XML and it all comes from the ToolFactory form.

 >### {% icon details %} Generated XML and tool form
 >